 It’s the question all indie filmmakers want to know: What do Sundance Film Festival programmers look for?
 Or more to the point: How do I get into Sundance?
 Funny you should ask!
-On August 15 Film Independent Education hosted an online session of its Filmmaker Tuesdays series featuring two of the storied fest’s curators: feature programmers Ash Hoyle and Sudeep Sharma.
+Last year in August, Film Independent Education hosted an online session of its Filmmaker Tuesdays series featuring two of the storied fest’s curators: feature programmers Ash Hoyle and Sudeep Sharma.

 Together they answered a wide variety of questions, addressed suspicions as to what supposedly makes a “Sundance film” and debunked whether or not “Who you know” is really all that matters.
 Watch the full session in our Member portal.
 Not a Member?
 Become one today.

 A 2021 Project Involve Fellow, Hoyle is a Sundance features programmer working on the festival’s Fiction, Nonfiction and Midnight teams.
 Hoyle started with Sundance in the event operations team, working up to the features curatorial team in April 2022.
 Sharma earned a PhD in film and media studies at UCLA and worked as a screener for Sundance for many years before moving into programming.
 He began working in Sundance features programming in 2019.

 The discussion was moderated by Film Independent Senior Programmer Jenn Wilson, who wasted zero time hitting the questions on every indie filmmaker’s mind.